Corey Feldman: Music career

 Feldman says his greatest influence has been his idol Michael Jackson.
 Feldman said he studied his dance moves and fashion style and "copied him effortlessly".
-His first public dancing experience was when he was 12 years old he lip synced Michael Jackson's song "Billie Jean".
+His first public dancing experience was at 12 years old when he lip synced Michael Jackson's song "Billie Jean".

-In 1992, he released his first album Love Left.
+In 1992, he released his first album, Love Left.
 He then released his second album, Still Searching for Soul (1999), with his band, Corey Feldman's Truth Movement.
 In 2002, Feldman released a solo album, Former Child Actor, and promoted it with a second US tour.
 He appeared in the music video for the Moby single "We Are All Made of Stars".

-In 2016 to promote his double album Angelic 2 the Core, he performed with Corey's Angels on the Today Show.
-The album was a tribute to Michael Jackson and Corey Haim but the performance went viral with many online mocking it, including Rolling Stone who labeled it "bizarre".
+In 2016, to promote his double album Angelic 2 the Core, he performed with Corey's Angels on the Today Show.
+The album was a tribute to Michael Jackson and Corey Haim, but the performance went viral, with many online mocking it, including Rolling Stone, who labeled it "bizarre".
 Anthony Fantano ranked it as both the worst album of 2016 and of the 2010s.

 In 2023, Feldman performed at the punk rock music festival Riot Fest in Chicago, Illinois.
 The booking of Feldman was met with criticism.
 Julie River of New Noise Magazine wrote, "Booking Corey Feldman for this show felt a little bit mean-spirited.
-If you've ever seen a video of Feldman performing live, you'll notice it's completely overdone, pretentious, and just outright bizarre."
-River described the performance writing, "The music is mediocre at best, but Feldman's choreography and stage theatrics are positively laughable...
+If you've ever seen a video of Feldman performing live, you'll notice it's completely overdone, pretentious, and just outright bizarre" and "The music is mediocre at best, but Feldman's choreography and stage theatrics are positively laughable...
 Feldman spent an inordinate amount of time on stage complaining about his ex-wives, which felt like a Hollywood cliché and a tad misogynistic".

-On February 12, 2025, Feldman's drummer Duke Gadd (son of Steve Gadd) died from a fentanyl overdose.